Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Experiments for Evaluation

-In this section, we evaluate the efficacy of the proposed IBC-DMP RL agent using a simulation study.
-We consider a point-to-point reaching case in the three-dimensional task space, where the end-effector of a robot is expected to move from a fixed initial position $\x_{\mathrm{i}}\!=\!(0,\,0,\,0.05)\,$m to an arbitrary goal position $\x_{\mathrm{g}}$ while avoiding the collision with a cylinder obstacle placed at an arbitrary position $\x_{\mathrm{b}}^{(1,2)}$.
-The radius and height of the obstacle are $r_{\mathrm{b}}=0.035\,$m and $\x_{\mathrm{b}}^{(3)} = 0.16\,$m which are the same as the demonstration recording experiment in Sec.~\ref{sec:human_data}.
-Note that assigning a fixed initial position $\x_{\mathrm{i}}$ does not lose the generality since we can always use a coordinate transformation to transform any initial position in practice to $\x_{\mathrm{i}}$.
-Also, in this simulation study, we treat the robot end-effector as a point and only consider its position.
-The experimental study in Sec.~\ref{sec:exp} will show how to deploy the trained policy to the end-effector of a robot manipulator in a pick-and-place task.
-All length units are in meters.
-The code for the simulation study is implemented based on the Spinningup baseline programs~\cite{SpinningUp2018} and written in Python.
-All training and test processes are performed on a Thinkpad laptop workstation with Intel(R) Core(TM) i7-10750H CPU at $2.60\,$GHz.
-The programs and data of the simulation studies are published at~\cite{code}.
+This section showcases the efficacy of the proposed IBC-DMP RL method using comparison and ablation studies.
+We first introduce the setting of the experiment, followed by the detailed configuration of the IBC-DMP agent and its ablated agents.
+Then, we investigate the training and test performance of the agents, respectively.
+The code of the studies is implemented based on the Spinningup baseline programs~\cite{SpinningUp2018} and written in Python.
+The training and test are performed on a Thinkpad laptop workstation with Intel(R) Core(TM) i7-10750H CPU at $2.60\,$GHz.
+The programs of this study are published at https://doi.org/10.5281/zenodo.11237604.